What is Disc Replacement?

 - The maintenance of patient flexibility and motion.

-- Less stress placed on the other spinal fragments.
+- Less stress is placed on the other spinal fragments.

 - It can treat low back pain and radiculopathy.

-If you or a loved one has a disc injury due to someone else's negligence and would like to discuss your legal options with an experienced Sacramento Personal Injury Attorney, contact us online or call us at 916.921.6400 or 800.404.5400 for free, friendly advice.
+If you or a loved one has a disc injury due to someone else's negligence and would like to discuss your legal options with an experienced Sacramento Traumatic Injury Attorney, call us at 916.921.6400 or 800.404.5400 for free, friendly advice.